Our Heat Pump Program has you covered!

 STEP 3: REBATE APPLICATION

-The final rebate application must be completed by the homeowner following install.
-The application form will be emailed to both the contractor and the homeowner as a PDF file when the project is pre-approved by Abode.
-The form will ask for utility account information and will also require knowing the cooling capacity of the system according to its AHRI specifications, which can be provided by the contractor.
+The final rebate application must be completed by the homeowner and contractor following install.
+The application form can be accessed at this link.
+The form will ask for utility account information and will also require knowing the cooling capacity of the system according to the system’s AHRI specifications, which can be provided by the contractor.
 Once completed, the form will need to be uploaded to the Install QA form, detailed in the step below.

 STEP 4: INSTALL QA FORM